 Inulin is extracted from the roots; it sometimes listed as polysaccharides or fructooligosaccharides (FOS) – these are the scientific names for the type of sugar chains created in the processing.

-Inulin come from an extract from the roots; a prebiotic fibre sometimes listed as polysaccharides or fructooligosaccharides (FOS) – these are the scientific names for the extract’s type of sugar chains.
 Whilst technically it is a type of sugar and it does add sweetness, it’s really different to normal sugar as it isn’t easily digested and so it has little to no impact on your blood sugar levels.
-This has been scientifically proven and approved by the European Food Safety Authority.
+This has been scientifically proven and approved by the European Food Safety Authority (EFSA).

 Why is Chicory Root Fibre Good For Gut Health?

-Medicinal use of chicory root dates back to ancient Egyptians and it has been used to treat everything from pulmonary disease or tuberculosis, to cancer, cough, or wounds.
-Over the past few years there have been lots of new scientific studies to prove the health benefits of chicory root fibre (inulin).
+Medicinal use of chicory root dates back to Ancient Egyptians, it has been used to treat everything from pulmonary disease or tuberculosis, to cancer, cough, or wounds.
+Over the past few years there have been lots of new scientific studies to prove the health benefits of chicory root fibre (inulin) and many continue.

 A White Paper by the Beneo Institute is particularly interesting.
 It is relatively easy to read (aside from a few complicated sections); covering lots of useful context for example describing exactly what a prebiotic is and how the extract is produced from the chicory root.
 It then goes on to cover the potential health benefits and the scientific support for areas including: